Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Pros

-• Interest payments are tax-deductible.
+• Interest payments are often tax-deductible.

-• You can claim building depreciation.
+• You may be able to claim building depreciation.

 • You can make changes to the building (within local ordinances).